hamilton-lima/pocketbase-sandbox/experiment1-send-data-for-connected-players/diary.md

 #### done
 sigin another@foo.com/12345678
-ok - add session entity = userID, counter ok - create session
+- add session entity = userID, counter
+- create session
+- leave session

 #### to do
-- leave session
 - show session participants subscribing to the changes
 - increase counter in your own session